strudelbots/strudel-public/README.md

 2. **Make sure** you configure the name of you main branch in the file above
 3. Commit and push the changes to the repository

-## Steps to add logging code to your pull request (example)
-With Strudel, logging code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.

-1. Create a new branch, for example, `test-strudel-logging`.
-2. Change a few files in this branch (e.g., add/remove functionality, fix a bug, or just add a few lines).
-2. Commit your changes. **In the commit message write the following text: `strudel add-logs`**.
-3. Push your branch to the repository.
-4. Go to action tab in Github, you will see a new action running. `run strudel-for-logs`
-4. Strudel automatically adds the necessary logging code to the files you change in your branch.
-You can see the new code if you open a pull request, or pull strudel changes back into your local branch.
-5. When you open pull request, reviewers will see both the logging code and your business logic during the review.